Image

 An Unintentional Possession Defense

-Accidental Possession Defense
+An Accidental Possession Defense

 The internet can be a treacherous environment.
-Your computer is continuously susceptible to viruses, spyware, malware, spam, or various other inputs without your knowledge or consent.
+Your computer is continuously subjected to viruses, spyware, malware, spam, or various other inputs without your knowledge or consent.
 These intrusions could easily include child pornography or other obscene materials.
 You, like many other individuals in Macon County and throughout Missouri, have numerous files on your computer you didn’t even know existed.

 “Not Child Porn” Defense

 This defense challenges the prosecution’s burden to prove that the subject of the material in question was under 18 years of age.
-If the material serves a scientific, religious, or educational purpose, it may be argued that it should not be classified as child pornography.
+Additionally, if the material in question serves a scientific, religious, or educational purpose it should not be considered child pornography.

 Illegal Search and Seizure

-Law enforcement often makes procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
-The Combs Waterkotte defense team is vigilant in protecting your rights, future, and best interests.
+Law enforcement may make procedural errors violating an individual’s Fourth Amendment rights under the Constitution.
+The Combs Waterkotte defense team is vigilant in safeguarding your rights, future, and best interests.
 Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of said warrant.
 If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.

 Entrapment